 You may already have an idea of where you’d like to call home.
 Maybe you even own the land already.
 Jim Tibbe Homes can build your home in one of our great Neighborhoods located throughout West Michigan...or on Your Own Lot.

 Your sales agent can guide you through the process of selecting a lot that works for you and the house plan you have in mind.

 This is also a good time to start considering which of our wide variety of floor plans you’d like to call home.
 Having a hard time narrowing it down?
 Try going over the Lifestyle Inventory (134 KB, PDF) checklist with your sales agent to determine what works best for your specific way of life.

 Time to Get Started

 You’ve made the decision to build, you’ve selected your floor plan, and you have a Pre-Approval Letter* from your Lender**.
 Now...it’s time to sign a purchase agreement (with initial deposit) and get started on the Build Process of your New Home!

 *Need a little guidance on the Financial Process of building your home?
 No problem.
-We’ve put some helpful information together for you on the Financial Process tab above.
+We've put some helpful information together for you in the Financial Process tab above.

 **Although not required, we always suggest using one of our Preferred Lenders, who are most familiar with our system and the financial aspects of the build process.
 A smooth financial process can certainly go a long way toward ensuring you move in on time!